The Countryside Code: Respect Everyone; Protect the Environment; Enjoy the Outdoors

 The Long Mynd is a large plateau of heathland supporting plants including heather and bilberry (known locally as whinberry), along with green hairstreak butterfly and hunting merlins.
 Pools and wet flushes add variety, along with the deep valleys with rock outcrops, hawthorn, gorse and short turf acid grassland.
 The hill top is crossed by the ancient Portway, and the Mynd is rich in archaeology including Bodbury Ring hillfort and Bronze and Iron Age monuments

 The Stiperstones is a relatively wild, high ridge of heathland with rocky tors and scree, red grouse, ravens and stonechat.
 Much of the Stiperstones is a National Nature Reserve.
 The main car park is at the south end, where there is a 650m well surfaced All-Ability Trail.
-Close by is the Bog Visitor Centre for local information and café.
+Close by is the Bog Visitor Centre (not yet reopened) for local information and café.

 The Wrekin is Shropshire’s iconic hill.
 Many people enjoy the steady climb through the lovely woods up the main path from Forest Glen to the open hilltop with spectacular views and the famous crag of the Needle’s Eye.
 The summit holds an impressive Iron Age hillfort, and there are many former charcoal burning platforms in the woods, linked to early industry at Ironbridge.
 Next to the Wrekin is the smaller hill of the Ercall, a Shropshire Wildlife Trust reserve with woodlands and dramatic geological exposures in the old quarry of the transition (an unconformity) between Precambrian and Cambrian rocks.